 Did you know that prehistoric relatives of tortoises roamed the earth at the same time as dinosaurs?
 Pretty awesome right?
 Tortoises are very interesting animals to care for, but they are also high maintenance, as they are kept outside of their natural climate.

 Caring for a tortoise as a pet is a great commitment and should not be taken lightly, however it is also an incredibly rewarding experience.
-Here are the key fact and some really interesting things you should know about keeping a tortoise.
+Here are the key facts and some really important things you should know about keeping a tortoise.

 How long does a tortoise live for?